 A quarter of a million people collected 300,000 bags of rubbish, enough litter to stretch from Land’s End to John O’Groats!

 So what’s the solution?
 Well, as individuals we need to decide what kind of city we want to live in.
 Being realistic, the local services that manage waste, in common with many other services, are increasingly pressured for resources.
 And we’re consuming more, thereby generating more waste and continually growing the scale of the challenge.
 We now each generate on average over 400kg of waste every year.
 It’s therefore unlikely that an operation simply focused on managing the consequence of our actions would be effective, affordable or ultimately even desirable.

 Therefore our objective is to work with residents.
 If people’s actions towards litter and waste are informed by a greater understanding of the scale and consequences of their impact – social, environmental and financial – we provide the basis for more effective collaboration.
 This is the essence of Clean Streets – the shared vision of residents and services about the city we’d like to live in, delivered in partnership.

-As a footnote it is worth noting that it’s much harder to recover recyclable material from street waste, even when correctly disposed of in bins.
-Ideally we’d all take our rubbish home and then recycle it from there.
+It is worth noting that it’s much harder to recover recyclable material from street waste, even when correctly disposed of in bins.
+Ideally, we’d all take our rubbish home and then recycle it from there.
 Mayor Marvin Rees, in partnership with Bristol Waste Company, is asking everyone across Bristol to do their bit to make the city a cleaner and greener place to live, work, study and play.